 Alissa Jones Nelson weaves history, religion, nature, and addiction into “Elsewhere, OK,” Alissa’s runner-up prize-winning submission to The 2017 Berlin Writing Prize presented by The Reader Berlin, The Circus Hotel, and SAND.
-We are delighted that Alissa will join us at the launch of SAND Issue 16 on 24 November to read her piece, which we’ve excerpted below.
-You will be able to read the full story in The Berlin Writing Prize anthology, forthcoming in 2018.
+We were delighted that Alissa joined us at the launch of SAND Issue 16 on 24 November to read her piece, which we’ve excerpted below.
+You can able to read the full story in The Berlin Writing Prize anthology.

 From Alissa Jones Nelson’s “Elsewhere, OK”:

 Nana was raised on the reservation.
 A half-breed, she called herself cheerfully.
 No one else ever dared to.
 She married my grandfather and immediately took up his peculiar no-no-don't Methodism.
 No booze, no gambling, don't even think about dancing.
 Her inky hair and her swirling cotton dresses were long.
 She marked her Bible with rainbows of paper, one color for each shade of heathen.
 When they came wading up to her door through the summer air, shiny new Mormons on a mission in all their white short-sleeved button-down earnestness, she'd invite them in for a sweating glass of her bitter iced tea, open that doorstop of a Bible to whatever passage matched their particular sins, and fling the words into the freshly ironed air as the boys let go their crisp outlines and melted.
 Then she'd pour more tea and stare them down while they sweated through her questions as penance.
 One firefly-spangled night, I asked why they kept sending new recruits all the way out to her.
 "Training," she told me, with her silver coyote grin.